Laini Kavaloski

 B.A.
 Edgewood College, Madison, Wisconsin, English

-RESEARCH AND TEACHING INTERESTS______________________
+RESEARCH AND TEACHING INTERESTS_________________________

-Digital media poetics, twentieth and twenty-first century American literature, transnational Jewish literature/media, critical security studies, game studies, diaspora and migration, graphic narratives
+Writing Pedagogy, digital media poetics, twentieth and twenty-first century American literature, transnational Jewish literature/media, critical security studies, game studies, diaspora and migration, graphic narratives

 PUBLICATIONS________________________________________________